Charter CEO meets with FCC chairman on cable acquisitions

 In a brief interview Tuesday as he exited a Senate hearing, Wheeler declined to comment on the status of the Charter review.
 “Stay tuned,” he said.

-Charter said in May that it would buy Time Warner Cable, the fourth-largest U.S. cable company, in a $56 billion cash-and-stock deal that would make it the No. 2 U.S. Internet and cable company after Comcast Corp.
+Charter said in May that it would buy Time Warner Cable, the fourth-largest U.S. cable company, in a $56 billion cash-and-stock deal that would make it the No. 2 U.S. Internet and cable company after Comcast Corp (CMCSA.O).

 Shareholders of both companies and most U.S. states have approved the deal.